-Steal the show from the fireworks display when you bring out this patriotic American flag cake at your 4th of July gathering.
+Steal the show from the fireworks display when you bring out this patriotic American flag cake at your Fourth of July gathering.
 Everyone will be impressed, but nobody needs to know that the recipe started with a cake mix (you can use store-bought vanilla frosting, too).
 Just be sure to top with fresh blueberries and raspberries for a great display without any watery trails.
-Add sparklers to the cake for a truly show-stopping entrance!
+Add sparklers to the cake for a truly show-stopping entrance.

 02 of 12

-Double berry truffles have a red, white, and blue color scheme on the outside and the inside, making them the perfect addition to 4th of July dessert buffets.
+Double berry truffles have a red, white, and blue color scheme on the outside and the inside, making them the perfect addition to the Fourth of July dessert buffets.
 They taste a whole lot like cheesecake with a vibrant burst of flavor from blueberry preserves and freeze-dried strawberries.
 You could also use red and blue sprinkles on top to dress up these cute little candies.

 03 of 12